 - 3.5.5 Terminal finish or plating.
 Ferrules or other terminals shall be finished (plated, dipped, coated) or shall be natural (no finishing process), as specified (see 3.1).
 When silver plating is specified (see 1.2.1.5), the letter "S" shall be added as a suffix to the type designation.
-Additionally, the use of pure tin plating is prohibited as a final finish and as an undercoat.
-Finish shall be optional when not specifically designated.
-Finishes shall be used which enable the fuses to meet the performance requirements of this specification.
-For guidance on finishes, see 6.6. - 3.6 Continuity.
-Fuses shall have electrical continuity (see 4.7.2). - 3.7 Resistance (when applicable (see 3.1)).
-Fuses shall have electrical resistance as specified (see 3.1 and 4.7.3). - 3.7.1 Voltage drop (when applicable (see 3.1)).
+Finish shall be optional when not specifically designated and shall enable the fuses to meet the performance requirements of this specification.
+However, the use of pure tin, as an underplate or final finish, is prohibited both internally and externally.
+Tin content shall not exceed 97 percent, by mass.
+Tin shall be alloyed with a minimum of 3 percent lead, by mass (see 6.7). - 3.6 Continuity.
+Fuses shall have electrical continuity (see 4.7.2). - 3.7 Resistance (when applicable (see 3.1).
+Fuses shall have electrical resistance as specified (see 3.1 and 4.7.3). - 3.7.1 Voltage drop (when applicable (see 3.1).
 Fuses shall have the voltage drop as specified (see 3.1 and 4.7.3.1). - 3.8 Current-carrying capacity.
 Fuses shall show no evidence of mechanical damage and shall carry current as specified (see 3.1) without electrical failure.
 Unless otherwise specified, the temperature of the case, body, or terminals shall not rise more than 70°C above room ambient temperature (see 3.1 and 4.7.4). - 3.9 Terminal strength.
 Fuse terminals shall not become damaged when subjected to the specified force (see 3.1 and 4.7.5). - 3.10 Overcurrent. - 3.10.1 Overload interrupt.
 Fuses shall open the circuit within the time limits specified (see 3.1) without causing the case or body to char or fracture.
 The circuit shall remain open without the circuit closing again during the one-minute period after interrupt.
-There shall be no mechanical failure (see 4.7.6.1). - 3.10.2 Maximum current clearing I2t (when specified, see 3.1).
+There shall be no mechanical failure (see 4.7.6.1). - 3.10.2 Maximum current clearing It (when specified, (see 3.1).
 When fuses are tested as specified in 4.7.6.2, the amount of ampere-squared seconds passed by the fuse during melting, arcing, or clearing time shall not exceed the value specified (see 3.1). - 3.10.3 Short circuit interrupt.
 Fuses shall remain intact and shall open the circuit.
 The fuse shall remain in the energized circuit for 30 seconds minimum without any indication of the circuit closing again.
-The insulation shall not puncture, the terminals or body shall not rupture or separate, and the terminals shall not be shunted (see 4.7.6.3). - 3.11 Outgassing (when specified, see 3.1).
+The insulation shall not puncture, the terminals or body shall not rupture or separate, and the terminals shall not be shunted (see 4.7.6.3). - 3.11 Outgassing (when specified, (see 3.1).
 When the fuses or the fuse materials are tested as specified in 4.7.7, the materials shall meet the following requirements:

-'''

-Total mass loss (TML) ------ Shall not exceed 1.0 percent.
+Total mass loss (TML) ----- Shall not exceed 1.0 percent.
 Collected volatile condensable material (CVCM) -- Shall not exceed 0.1 percent.

-'''